-Emperor Xuan of Han Liu Xun -- Monarch From Prison and the Commoners' World
+Emperor Xuan of Han Liu Xun — Great Monarch Came From Prison and the Commoners' World

 An Honorable Prince Growing Up In A Prison

-This baby boy Liu Xun, the crown prince’s grandson, was hidden by a maid and secretly sent out of the royal palace; he successfully survived the slaughter to his family and was sent to a prison in the end.
+This baby boy named Liu Bingyi, the crown prince’s grandson, was hidden by a maid and secretly sent out of the royal palace; he successfully survived the slaughter and was sent to a prison in the end.

-The person in charge of that prison sympathized with the crown prince and Wei Zifu and strongly believed that they were innocent, so he asked two nice women in the prison to help to raise Liu Xun, gave them a clean and big cell, and kept this secret carefully.
+The warden sympathized with the crown prince and Wei Zifu and strongly believed that they were innocent, so he asked two nice women in the prison to help to raise Liu Bingyi, gave them a clean and big cell, and kept this secret carefully.

-Years later, a fortune-teller told Emperor Wudi that he could see a potential emperor from that prison, so all the prisoners there should be sentenced to death.
+Years later, the imperial diviner told Emperor Wudi that he could see a potential emperor from that prison, then, all the prisoners there were sentenced to death.

-Then the person in charge told the world Liu Xun’s real identity.
+The warden, hence, told the world about Liu Bingyi's real identity.

-After Emperor Wudi realized that he had a great-grandson, he released everyone in that prison.
+After Emperor Wudi realized that his great-grandson was there, he released everyone in that prison.

-Liu Xun now was almost five years old and finally accepted by his great grandfather; however, Emperor Wudi passed away before he could make up to his poor great-grandson.
+Liu Bingyi now was almost five years old and finally accepted as a royal member; however, Emperor Wudi passed away before he made up to his poor great-grandson.

-Then Liu Xun’s grandfather’s younger brother ascended to the throne.
+Then Liu Bingyi's grandfather’s younger brother ascended to the throne.

-A Forgotten Royal Living In the Civilian's World
+A Forgotten Royal Prince Living In the Civilian World

-Though Liu Xun now had been accepted by the royal family, he was still a kid; moreover, powerful people who were close to his grandfather or his powerful uncle Wei Qing were all sentenced to death in some frame-up slaughters.
+Though Liu Bingyi now had been accepted by the royal family, he was still a kid; moreover, most of the powerful people who were from or close to his grandfather's clan were all sentenced to death in the former slaughters.

-So he was settled in a place where people selected and purchased stuff for the royal palace, where he was poorly provided and without proper education.
+So, he was settled in a place where people select and purchase stuff for the royal palace, where he was poorly provided and without proper education.

-Fortunately, the person in charge of the prison liked Xun, and the head of the purchasing place had served Xun's grandfather before; those two sometimes would buy nice food for Xun, even supported him to learn to read and write.
+Fortunately, the warden liked Liu Bingyi, and the head of the purchasing place had served his grandfather before; those two sometimes would buy nice food for him, and supported him to learn reading and writing.

-Liu Xun successfully survived and grew up in the civilian world, where he never had the chance to get in touch with other royal members or powerful politicians, despite his royal origin.
+Liu Bingyi successfully survived and grew up in the civilian world, where he never had the chance to get in touch with other royal members or powerful politicians, despite his royal origin.